gottapukomali/Music-Soul/README.md

 5. Access in Browser Visit http://127.0.0.1:5000/ to use the feature.

+# usage

+Music plays automatically on welcome or browsing screens.

+Playback pauses for focused tasks or other media.

+Use on-screen controls for volume, mute, or playback.

+Admins can manage playlists via CMS.

 # Functional Requirements

 FR-1 to FR-5: Playback triggers and pause conditions.